 Accessing the Garden is possible either through walking from Kari Khan Zand Street and also taking a taxi which is quite affordable in shiraz.

 Opening hours: Every day at 9 am – 12 am

-The beautiful and colorful blossoms at Eram Garden especially during spring has made this UNESCO-listed World Heritage Site an attractive place for visitors.
+The beautiful and colorful blossoms at Eram Garden especially during the spring has made this UNESCO-listed World Heritage Site an attractive place for visitors.
 Being a botanical garden, different kinds of plants and trees, such as palm and cypress trees are planted and raised here.
 By just looking at the garden and the beautiful mansion inside designed with traditional tiles and unique architectural patterns, you will truly believe you’re in heaven.
 Women will appear in traditional colorful costumes, and walk around the pool while people go and visit the building.

 To use subway, Find Namazi metro station, after 10 minutes of walking, pass Daneshjoo Square and you will find Eram Garden.
-Having decided to go with bus, try to find Kolbeh Sq to Eram Sq. or Narenjestan Blvd. to Namadi Sq. buses.
+Having decided to go by bus, try to find Kolbeh Sq to Eram Sq. or Narenjestan Blvd. to Namadi Sq. buses.

 Opening hours: 8 am – 8:30 pm

 Tomb of Hafez

 Hafez is one of the most prominent poets of Iran, his poems are engraved on Iranians’ heart.
 Tomb of Hafez is one of the most significant Shiraz tourist attractions that anyone with a sense of love for poetry would like to visit.
 The garden offers a peaceful atmosphere, with loads of flowers in various colors, there is usually a pleasant music in the background and it’s a wonderful place to relax and read some of Hafez poems.